ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 ```

 Note, ChatScript is a token-oriented language (tokens generally being a collection of characters without spaces).
-You need to put one or more spaces after the `:` and before the label.
-OTHERWISE `?:EYECOLOR` is a single token and
+You need to put one or more spaces after the `:` and before the label.  `?:EYECOLOR` is a single token and
 not a declaration of a rule and a label.

 Also, while you can use any case you want in the rule label, internally ChatScript will convert
 it to full uppercase.
 Routines that deal with rule labels know this so you don't have to care.
 All uppercase rule labels stand out more easily in traces and in script source.

-The `simpletopic.top` file has an example topic called `~Childhood` of normal complexity
+The `childhood.top` file has an example topic called `~childhood` of normal complexity
 (which can be understood after reading through advanced output).